adamsilver/fdpb/08-an-upload-form.md

 1. it's not immediately obvious that dragging and dropping is possible—there are no signifiers that makes this behaviour perceivable to users.
 2. the drop zone has a small hit area, which makes it hard to use, especially for motor-impaired users.

 To solve these issues, we're going to take our persistent upload form, and progressively enhance it with better drag and drop functionality.

+*(Note: should a drag and drop interface be employed, it should be used alongside a file picker.
+This is because some users may need or prefer to use it over drag and drop.
+We'll look at this in more detail later.)*

 ### How It Might Look